 Many seniors suffer foot care disorders that lead to pain and reduced mobility, independence and quality of life.
 They are often not mobile or flexible enough to address their own foot care and require professional nurses to manage foot problems.

-Due to COVID-19 and resulting safety standards, we have taken great measures to revise our protocols, equipment, supplies, and staff training.
+Due to COVID-19 and resulting safety standards, the foot care program has taken great measures to revise protocols, equipment, supplies, and staff training.

-We are following the American Foot Care Nurses Assocation’s best practices, the CDC guidelines, and the San Juan County Board of Health requirements in order to reduce exposure of potentially life-threatening conditions to our valued clients.
+The foot care program is following the American Foot Care Nurses Association best practices, the Center for Disease Control and Prevention guidelines, and the San Juan County Board of Health requirements in order to reduce exposure of potentially life-threatening conditions to valued clients and nurses alike.

 Erica Bee, LPN, CFCS, M.Ed

 My interest in foot care began back in 1987 in upstate New York trimming sheep, cows and horses’ hooves on our family farm.
 It was an easy, natural step to humans – “they don’t kick as hard and most of the time, they smell better.”
 When I returned to my roots in Washington, I added certified Foot Care Nurse to my list of credentials.
 I started my own business, Footcare with a Heart, expanding mobile services in people’s homes.